 With CEREC®, the procedure is done in a single appointment, start to finish.

 A CEREC® tooth restoration is not just convenient, it is also healthy.
 Many years ago, dentists had few options to repair decayed and damaged teeth other than amalgam, gold, and other metals.
-With CEREC®, Dr. Herr's Gilbert, Arizona office uses strong, tooth colored ceramic materials to restore your teeth to their natural strength, beauty, and function.
+With CEREC®, Dr. Masters uses strong, tooth-colored ceramic materials to restore your teeth to their natural strength, beauty, and function.
 These materials closely match the composition of natural tooth structure.
 This means when you eat hot food and then drink something cold, the restoration and tooth expand and contract at almost equal rates, making it less likely to cause cracking and breakage.
-Also, the materials are chemically bonded to your tooth, so Dr. Herr can save as much healthy tooth structure as possible while providing you with a dental restoration that strengthens your tooth.
+Also, the materials are chemically bonded to your tooth, so Dr. Masters can save as much healthy tooth structure as possible while providing you with a dental restoration that strengthens your tooth.

 CEREC® uses computer technology, CAD-CAM (Computer Assisted Design - Computer Assisted Manufacturing) to exact specifications for the ultimate in ceramic tooth restoration.
-Dr Herr will take an optical image of the tooth using a special camera.
+Our doctor will take an optical image of the tooth using a special camera.
 The image is then sent to the CEREC® computer.
-With this technology, Dr. Herr will specifically design and shape the tooth that needs to be restored.
+With this technology, our doctor will specifically design and shape the tooth that needs to be restored.
 When the model is complete, a milling machine sculpts the actual restoration out of a dental ceramic block using diamond head cutters under computer control.
 Only the finest dental restoration materials are used to create attractive, tooth-like surfaces that are very difficult to distinguish from your natural teeth.

 Like a natural tooth, the ceramic material used in CEREC® restorations expands and contracts with hot and cold, making it less likely to cause cracking and breakage.
 CEREC® technology offers many advantages over traditional tooth restoration procedures.
 There are no impressions made and no temporary teeth needed.